Our History

 On November 12, 1941, Lieutenant Colonel Donald G. Stitt was assigned to Perrin Field and assumed command as the first Commanding Officer of Perrin.
 Major Warren continued to serve as the field project officer.

-By November 28, 1941, four airplanes had been assigned to the field.
+By November 28, 1941, four more airplanes had been assigned to the field.
 They were BT-13 Consolidated Vultee aircraft.
 Large groups of men started arriving from school squadrons for aircraft maintenance, training duties, medical services, weather forecasters, communications technicians, food service personnel, and quartermaster duties.

 Perrin Field headquarters building was not ready for occupancy until January 17, 1942.
 Up to then, the various headquarters functions were carried on in the crowded and unheated barracks.

-Colonel Elmer PerrinIn spite of the difficulties in training facilities and construction activities, the pioneering class of cadets was graduated on schedule on February 23, 1942.
+In spite of the difficulties in training facilities and construction activities, the pioneering class of cadets was graduated on schedule on February 23, 1942.
 The first graduating class was also the occasion for the official dedication of the new school as Perrin Field in honor of the late Lieutenant Colonel Elmer Daniel Perrin.
-Perrin was a native of Borne, Texas.
+Colonel Perrin was a native of Boerne, Texas.

 From 1943, Perrin Field thoroughly organized and branched out into other activities and mission changes.
 Through the years, Perrin was a testing station, sort of a “Guinea Pig” for many new ideas that were adopted by the United States Air Force as well as other branches of the Armed Forces.
-Grayson County communities held out a helping hand to Perrinites as well as inviting them into their homes.

-A road leading from Perrin Field to Texas Highway 75, now numbered Farm to Market Highway 691, was built by Grayson County Work Project Administration (WPA) and Bureau of Public Roads, over which buses ran hourly to Sherman and Denison, Texas.
+A road leading from Perrin Field to Texas Highway 75, now Farm to Market Highway 691, was built by Grayson County Work Project Administration (WPA) and Bureau of Public Roads, over which buses ran hourly to Sherman and Denison, Texas.
+Grayson County communities held out helping hands to ‘Perrinites’, often inviting them into their homes and to participate in local events.

 The ever-increasing number of cadets graduated in each class of Perrin Field was evidenced of Perrin’s contribution to the war effort following Pearl Harbor attack.